y-nk/blog/posts/lessons-on-building-an-sdk-part3.md

 ### Extending to collections

-The last block we needed was manage collections.
+The last block we needed was "managed collections".
 There are two types of them: the one which ids are only returned, and the one which are returned as part of a bigger object.

 For the id ones, you can use PropertyOf and consider the array as a single data type.
 You'll need to do "immutable manipulations" and avoid `.push`, `.pop`, `.shift`, `.unshift` or `.splice` (as per usual) - otherwise it should be fine.